 - Covers long-term and chronic illnesses

-- Covers reoccurring issues if you stay with the same provider (if you switch providers these will be classed as pre-existing and excluded from the policy)
+- Covers reoccurring issues if you stay with the same provider (if you switch providers these will be classed as pre-existing conditions and therefore will likely be excluded from the policy)

 Cons of lifetime pet insurance